Steve Roud: Writings

 Since 2000, Roud has written a range of volumes on folklore, calendar customs and folk music.
 A number of these have met with substantial acclaim; 2003's The Penguin Guide to the Superstitions of Britain and Ireland was awarded the Folklore Society's prestigious Katharine Briggs Award for the outstanding folklore-related book of the year.
 2006's The English Year, which summarises the calendar customs of the British ritual year, was hailed by The Independent as "a rich and wonderful compendium."
 The Lore of the Playground, Roud's 2010 exploration of the way children's games evolve and transmit through an oral tradition, was praised in publications including The Spectator and The Yorkshire Post, with The Sunday Times describing it as "a delightful compendium".

 Roud's later works on folk music, which build upon the deep research embodied in the Roud Index, have also met with strong reviews.
 The Daily Telegraph called 2012's The New Penguin Book of English Folk Songs (co-edited with music specialist Julia Bishop) "(a)n impressive and nourishing book, with an appeal far beyond the folk aficionado", with similar praise coming from The Times, Record Collector and The Independent.
-Writing in The Guardian, Kathryn Hughes described Folksong in England (2017) as a "monumental history of the English folk song".
+Writing in The Guardian, Kathryn Hughes described Folk Song in England (2017) as a "monumental history of the English folk song".